marcos8896/JSON-ENV-Variables-For-NativeScript-App/README.md

-# JSON-ENV-Variables-For-NativeScript-App
+# JSON ENV Variables For A NativeScript App

-A NativeScript app with enviroment variables based on JSON Files.
+* This example was generated based on the following post: [BUILDING A MOBILE NATIVESCRIPT APPLICATION FOR MULTIPLE ENVIRONMENTS](https://blog.davincisoftware.sk/building-a-mobile-nativescript-app) by Martin Mitro.